dangaiden/blog/content/post/2018backup/2018-08-03-vsphere-network-i-o-control-nic-limit-bandwidth.md

   </li>
 </ul>

-<span style="font-size: 16px; font-family: Didact Gothic;">As a result of using vSphere NIOC,  we can granularly set limits in the bandwidth in a VM network adapter and it will obey the settings configured. <strong>It only works for outbound traffic</strong>, if you set a limit in a destination VM adapter, then, NIOC will not make any restrictions regarding the inbound traffic.</span>
+<span style="">As a result of using vSphere NIOC,  we can granularly set limits in the bandwidth in a VM network adapter and it will obey the settings configured. <strong>It only works for outbound traffic</strong>, if you set a limit in a destination VM adapter, then, NIOC will not make any restrictions regarding the inbound traffic.</span>